 The Governing Body of Broomgrove Infants School is constituted of 15 governors; the Headteacher, 1 Local Authority Governor, 5 parent governors, 1 staff governor, 2 associate governors and 5 co-opted governors.
-All full governors sit on the Full Governing Body (FGB) and either the Curriculum and Pupil Related (CPR) Committee or the Personnel, Finance and Premises (PFP) Committee.
-We also have a Joint Interest Committee (JIC) together with the Junior School whose purpose is to ensure effective partnership and strategic working across the two schools in the best interests of our pupils and their families.
+All Governors sit on the Full Governing Body (FGB).
+All work of the Governors is conducted through the FGB.
+At the beginning of the academic year 2018-19 the Board voted to revise its constitution and do away with its 2 subcommittees to ensure effective oversite of all areas by all governors.
+In addition to these meetings a few extra meetings are required in order to fulfil the obligations of the FGB, these include the pay committee and the Head Teachers PMR.
+Only a small number of Governors are required to attend these meetings.
+Additionally, the Joint Interest Committee (JIC) with the Junior School meets to ensure effective partnership and strategic working across the two schools in the best interests of our pupils and their families continues.

-This year, with the increasing strains on school’s budgets, a lot of the focus of this committee has been around maintaining a balanced budget and savings that can be made to achieve this.
-This is the reason for the FGB voting (after the resignation of Mrs Cleavely from the post) to suspend the position of Deputy Headteacher at the school.
+This year, with the continuing and increasing strains on school’s budgets, a lot of the focus of this work has been around maintaining a balanced budget and savings that can be made to achieve this.
 The issue of fundraising has also been discussed as a way of bringing additional funding into the school.

-The Full Governing Body ordinarily meets 5 times a year.
+The FGB meets ordinarily meets 7 times a year.
 The first of these meetings occurs at the beginning of the academic year.
-It reviews the work of the Governing Board in the previous year, identifies training needs of the governors and any gaps in skills in our members, allocates responsibilities and plans the work of the governing body (including monitoring visits) for the rest of the year.
-The majority of work is undertaken by the committees as described above, so Full Governing Board meetings have been an opportunity to give feedback from this work, answer questions arising from members of the opposite committee and to set a strategic overview of the school.
-This includes agreeing the five-year budget plan, looking at the school’s self-evaluation form and reviewing policies that require full governing body agreement.
+It reviews the work of the Governing Board in the previous year, identifies training needs of the governors and any gaps in skills of our members, allocates responsibilities and plans the work of the governing body (including monitoring visits) for the rest of the year.
+In addition to the work already covered, the FGB has other responsibilities including agreeing the five-year budget plan and looking at the school’s self-evaluation form.

 Governors have undertaken monitoring visits throughout the academic year.
-These include monitoring statutory responsibilities such as Safeguarding, Equalities and Health & Safety, as well as monitoring progress on the School Development Plan and completing the Headteacher’s Performance Management Review.
+These include monitoring statutory responsibilities such as Safeguarding, Equalities and Health & Safety, as well as monitoring progress on the School Development Plan.
 Individual Governors have undertaken training relating to their areas of responsibility as well as supporting the school at events throughout the academic year and collecting feedback from stakeholders.

 Membership of the Governing Board.